Congressional Dish

-Congressional Dish is a 2012 political podcast hosted by Jennifer Briney.
+Congressional Dish political podcast hosted by Jennifer Briney.
 It focuses on reporting about the United States Congress from a non-partisan perspective.
 A typical episode will focus on one bill or issue related to Congress.

 The show has no advertisements, instead using a value-for-value funding model that relies on listeners contributing voluntary donating the amount of value to the show that they received.
 The model comes from Adam Curry and John C. Dvorak who use the same model on the No Agenda podcast.
 The model allows Briney to stay free of corporate influences and be accountable instead to the listeners.

 The topics of the podcast generally focus on what Briney finds interesting at the time that is not being covered by the mainstream media.
 She learns most of the material for her show from Congressional hearings.
 Briney also does not identify politically with any political party and tries to keep the show non-partisan.
 Despite this Briney identifies corporate influence in politics as the major issue today and tries to spotlight when she encounters cases of it.